 dwelling, so that they can be watched in April and May, when they swarm.
-As soon as it is discovered that the bees are sweeming, they should be settled immediately, (which is done by ringing a bell amongst them,) and hived at once.
+As soon as it is discovered that the bees are awering, they should be settled immediately, (which is done by ringing a bell amongst them,) and hived at once.
 Last summer I hived two swarms of bees, and from the time the first swarm made its appearance till both were housed and at work, it did not exceed thirty minutes.
-When a swarm is hived, they should by no means be disturbed till night, when they should be carried gently to the place where they are to remain during the summer; never put more than two hives in one place, and this should be in a clean, open spot, on a bench about four feet high; under the shade of a tree where there is no grass, or weeds, is a good situation.
-From Jane till October, they should be watched-and once every week, or so, the hives examined to see if the miller has been about, by raising up the hive and scrap-ing the edges with a knife, and then moving it to a new spot on the same bench.
+When a swarm is hived, they should by no means be disturbed till night, when they should be carried gently to the place where they are to re-main during the summer; never put more than two hives in one place, and this should be in a clean, open spot, on a bench about four feet high; under the shade of a tree where there is no grass, or weeds, is a good situation.
+From Jane till October, they should be watched-and once every week, or so, the hives examined to see if the miller has been about, by raising up the hive and scrap-ing the edges with a knife, and then thoving it to a new spot on the same bench.
 With a little care you will never be stung, and by this means, and in a simple manner, sou may avoid the ravages of the bee-moth, and have plenty of honey.
-In a short time I will give you some account of the miller and his destructive attacks on the bee, and also my method of taking honey.
+In a short time I will give you some account of and also my method of taking honey.
 Yours, &c.

-Highly Important .- Dr. Buisson is said to have discovered an infallable remedy for hydrophodia, which he has communicated to the Academie des Sciences, in Paris.
-He had no expectation of covery, and went into a vapor bath heated to 42 de-grees of Reaumur (126 Farenheit,) as the easiest mode of suffocation.
-To his astonishment, the whole symptoms vanished at once, and he has nev-
+Highly Important.-Dr. Buisson is said to have discovered an infallable remedy for hydrophodia, which he has communicated to the Academic des Sciences, in Paris.
+He had no expectation covery, and went into a vapor bath heated to 42 de-grees of Reaumur (126 Farenheit,) as the easiest mode of suffication.
+To his asionishment, the whole symptoms vanished at once, and he has never since had the slightest recurrence of this dreadthe miller and his destructive attacks on the bee, this paper in the village and vicinity.

-This paper will be issued semi-monthly, in the village of Rochester, under the supervision of the Managers of the Rochester Anti-Slavery Society.
-It will be printed on good paper, medium sheet, at Oxr.
-Dunlan per annum, always to be paid in advance.
-The person remitting Five Dollars, will be entitled to six copies for one year.
+This paper will be issued semi-monthly, in the willage of Rochester, under the supervision of the Managers of the Ruchester Anti-Slavery Society.